What does UN-adjusted population count and density mean?

 Comparison to GPWv3 data notation

-The Population Count and Population Density grids are equivalent to the GPWv3 grids ending in “…g”, while the UN-Adjusted Population Count and UN-Adjusted Population Density grids are equivalent to the GPWv3 grids ending in “…ag”.
+The Population Count and Population Density rasters are equivalent to the GPWv3 grids with filenames ending in “…g”, while the UN-Adjusted Population Count and UN-Adjusted Population Density rasters are equivalent to the GPWv3 grids with filenames ending in “…ag”